intermine/im-docs/docs/get-started/tutorial/index.rst

 Software
 ^^^^^^^^^^

 We use `git <http://git-scm.com>`_ to manage and distribute source code and `Gradle <http://gradle.org>`_ as our build system.
-For this tutorial you will need the following software pacakges installed locally and running:
+For this tutorial you will need the following software packages installed locally and running:

 * PostgreSQL
 * Git